ModulePal/modulepal/backend/README.md

   * [Heroku](https://www.heroku.com/)
   * [Mailchimp](https://mailchimp.com)

-  and various libraries which can be found in the pom.xml.
+  ... and various libraries which can be found in the pom.xml.

   The backend is entirely free to run using these free services.

   Generally, the application read and writes to the Firebase Realtime Database, and caches data in an in-memory H2 database.
 Metrics are maintained in-memory in a continuous fashion (avoiding recomputation) with a nested hashmap data structure.
+In the Firebase Realtime Database, static (non-changing) data (e.g. metadata for modules, departments, etc) is stored under the `staticDatabase` node.
+Changing data (relating to users, ratings, etc.) is stored under `mainDatabase`.

+  Originally the backend was hosted using Tomcat on a Linux VPS, however we recommend Heroku for ease of deployment and management (also free for basic use).

   ### Setup